MatthewHeun/RCLabels/cran-comments.md

 ## Context

-`RCLabels` v0.1.2 is a minor update that solidifies some function names and fixes several bugs.
+`RCLabels` v0.1.4 is a minor update that fixes one bug and incorporates some backend changes, including GitHub actions updates to latest version.
-In addition, this version includes a pull request from Hadley Wickham for changes in `tidyselect`.
 See NEWS.md for details.

 ## Test environments (11 in total) and R CMD check results

-* Local macOS X installation 12.6 (Monterey), R4.2.1 (2022-06-23 r81394)
+* Local macOS X installation 13.3.1 (Ventura), R4.2.3 (2023-03-15)
     * ERRORs: 0
     * WARNINGs: 0
     * NOTEs: 0
+* GitHub Actions:

+* Windows (on win-builder):

+* rhub:

+## revdepcheck results

 * GitHub Actions:
     * macOS-latest (release)
         * ERRORs: 0